Mostafa-At-GitHub/MyProjects-At-Udacity/4th proj - YouTube Video Categories Statistics Tableau Dashboard/README.md

 - Well done formatting your insights in short points to add some structure to your insights.
 Rather than having to scan through the whole text for particular info, any interested reader can easily focus on a particular section of each insight you uncovered.
 - I like the way you made use of on-screen space.
-Your Õlters help readers answer further questions.
+Your filters help readers answer further questions.
 - Your visuals were appropriate for each particular use case.
 Well done.
+<br></div>